 As an employing caterer, you must:

 Slips and trips remain the single most common cause of major injury in UK workplaces.
-Every year in the hospitality industry there are hundreds major accidents caused by slips and trips.
+Every year in the hospitality industry there are hundreds of major accidents caused by slips and trips.
 The occupations most affected are kitchen assistants, chefs, and waiting staff.
 The slips and trips in catering webpage provides information for those managing or working in kitchens.
 It contains free information to download in guidance leaflets, posters, and case studies.
 There is also information on choosing appropriate flooring and anti slips footwear.

 Advice on assessing the chemicals which you use, and controlling the risks posed by them is available in Safe use of cleaning chemicals in the hospitality industry CAIS22.